 "Police said the gang initiation rite requires the potential gang member to find a large white male and knock him out with one punch."
+16

-The two gangs involved in the assaults, from Champaign and Urbana, traveled in groups of four to twenty and members ranged in age from 15 to 23, according to news reports.
-7 Officials expressed concern about a backlash resulting from the attacks.
+The two gangs involved in the assaults, from Champaign and Urbana, traveled in groups of four to twenty and members ranged in age from 15 to 23, according to news reports officials expressed concern about a backlash resulting from the attacks.
+17

 The preceding two cases involved college campuses.
 It would be inaccurate to say they were commonplace, but neither are they rare.
 Almost every major university has had incidents such as these.
 Sometimes they made local papers, occasionally the national press.
-Sometimes they were undoubtedly spiked for considerations of "sensitivity."
+Sometimes they were undoubtedly spiked.

-At the University of Kansas, for example, a group of black students descended on a white fraternity with clubs and other weapons shouting threats and insults after a black student had allegedly been insulted there.
+At the University of Kansas, for example, a group of blacks students descended on a white fraternity with clubs and other weapons shouting threats and insults after a black student had allegedly been insulted there.
 Fortunately, there was no violence in spite of the fact terroristic threats were apparently made.
 Neither the campus press or the local daily mentioned the incident.
-One has to wonder how many times such incidents occur nationwide in a year.
-Surely, they contain the elements of a "hate crime."
+One has to wonder how many times that occurs nationwide in a year.
 In virtually every case, however, we can be sure that issues of "sensitivity" are raised, along with fear of "backlash" and "misunderstanding."

 If one includes crimes in which an awareness of the victim's race or ethnicity is a factor, then most interracial rapes, armed robberies and assaults might be considered "hate" crimes.
-Blacks are highly over-represented as perpetrators of the vast majority of these offenses relative to their representation in the population.
+Blacks are the perpetrators of the vast majority of these offenses relative to their representation in the population.
 One could even say that the alleged "rage" that blacks feel toward "white" society is a race-specific rage, directed at individual victims on the basis of racial identity and, as we see in the Colin Ferguson case, often has the same tragic consequences to innocent individuals as any 1920s lynching in Alabama.